monocle-h2020/camera_calibration/data_template/stacks/linearity_jpeg/README.md

-This folder will contain stacked *linearity* images (NPY) directly from the camera.
+This folder contains stacked *linearity* images (NPY) directly from the camera.

 There will be files for different lighting conditions.
 When using the linear polariser method, subfolders should be identified according to polariser angle, and a text file giving the polariser angle for full transmission should be included as "linearity/default_angle.dat"